wangchning/vocabulary/Vocabulary.md

 - For once, she dropped her customary reserve and became quite lively.

 ## D
+### decree
+Look carefully!
+A decree isn't something you get when you graduate.
+That one little letter change makes it something else altogether: a legally binding command or the announcement of such a thing.

+If you want to go out with someone on a date, but things keep preventing you from having the chance to ask, you could say the fate did not decree it to be so.

+If you go back far enough, a decree referred to a decision handed down by the Roman emperor.

 ### Deduce and Reduce
 > To deduce is to figure something out based  on what you already know.